mecmec98/formsapp/README.md

 # A Vue 3 + Vite + Tailwind Project
- Just check the documentation on starting your installing npm on your machine.
+ Just check the documentation on installing npm for your machine.
 After that just
 ````
 npm install
 ````